 As with population, North Carolina also has a much bigger geographical area – 54,000 square miles as compared to SC’s 32,000 miles.
 Both have a long coast line with beautiful beaches and/or waterfront on large bays.
 The Cape Hatteras region of NC is quite remarkable, as is Myrtle Beach and Hilton Head in SC.
 North Carolina has a larger and more pronounced western mountain area with four seasons and the Blue Ridge, Great Smoky, and Black Mountain ranges.
 The highest point in NC (and the eastern U.S.) is Mt.
-Mitchell at 6,684 ft.; Sassafras Mountain is SC’s highest peak (3,560 ft.).
+Mitchell at 6,684 ft.; Sassafras Mountain is SC’s highest peak at 3,560 ft.

 Places to Live